dtcenter/METplus/doc/README_install.md

 ---------------------

 METplus development began in 2016 with initial development for the cyclone-relative verification for the Stony Brook University (SBU) project.
-Development in 2017 will focus on replicating the Global Deterministic National Centers for Environmental Prediction (NCEP) Verification and future work will focus on ensemble, meso, and storm scale verification at NCEP and public support.
+Development in 2017 replicated the Global Deterministic National Centers for Environmental Prediction (NCEP) Verification.
+Future work will focus on ensemble, meso, and storm scale verification at NCEP and providing public support.

 Dependencies